cakeng/SNU_CS_OS_2021_Courseworks/README.md

  ------test_ptree.c------
 Calls syscall 398 to test ptree system call function.
 Calls error_checker() to check return values. error_checker calls tree_printer() if there are no errors.
-tree_printer() uses stack to travels and print the processes in depth first order.
+tree_printer() uses stack to traverse and print the processes in depth first order.

 Investigation & Lessons